 - 2019+: ALL Ducati models including the ones you're about to tell me, like the Multistrada, Hyperstrada and Hypermotard 950, plus Scrambler models and little Monsters, everything, I get it.

 That last line is important.
 Even the 2019 Ducati Scrambler has the full Bosch cornering ABS package on it!
 This makes Ducati Scramblers some of the highest safety per dollar motorcycles on the market.

 Honda has only a few motorcycles with an IMU and cornering ABS fitted.
 (They have a couple more with an IMU, but no cornering ABS.)

 - 2017-18 Honda CBR1000RR - 5-axis IMU

-It's odd that the CB1000R and CB650R or CBR650R don't have an IMU given that those low-end motorcycles do.
+It's odd that the CB1000R and CB650R or CBR650R don't have any kind of IMU given that those low-end motorcycles do.
 I'm sure that will change, so I'll look out for it.